-Real ID requirements for domestic flights have been looming for years, but they’ve been constantly pushed back as many states resisted falling in line.
+But while Real ID requirements for air travel have been looming for years, they’ve been constantly pushed back as many states resisted falling in line.
+Now, they’re available in every U.S. state.
 Just last year, that deadline was pushed back from a year October 2020 to 2021.
-But now, another extension seems unlikely.

 The Department of Homeland Security makes it clear: Once these new requirements take effect, you won’t be able to get into the airport without one.
 Read up on more frequently asked questions about Real ID on the DHS site.

 The only exception is the same one that exists for IDs today: Children under 18 who are traveling with an adult companion will not need to present a Real ID at the airport.

 But for now, the pressure is off.
 You won’t need a Real ID to fly this fall.
 In fact, you won’t need it until May of 2023.